sahib/misc/debugging/slides.typ

   - Keep your log hygiene: Most of our logs are spammy and hard to parse.
 People tend to see them as source for a data lake and not for human consumption.
   - Train your colleagues: Nobody will use a debugging utility that nobody knows of.
 Do Pair debugging.
+  - There is no glory in prevention, but pain in finding bugs: You do not get promoted if you prevented some theoretical problems sadly.
+    You usually need to endure some pain first before you remember those rules.
     ```
   )